TEST OF ESSENTIAL ACADEMIC SKILLS (TEAS)

 Proctored assessment testing will be offered at the Main Campus site for a limited number of days each semester.
 A student may use other testing sites that provide TEAS Version 5 testing.
 If a student does use other testing sites, the student is required to go onto the ATI website , pay a fee and electronically transfer the TEAS scores to SCC, to verify application test scores.

 It is highly recommended that students study and prepare for the test.
 To prepare for the test, study guides are available for purchase.
 There are several copies on reserve in the SCC Learning Resource Center.

-The ATI website has practice tests free of charge: practice test 1 and practice test 2.
+The ATI website has practice tests available.
 A student may want to meet with a counselor in the Counseling Department and bring the TEAS tests results to the appointment for additional guidance.

 Students with a diagnosed documented disability from a Disability Resource Center Learning Specialist need to submit accommodation paperwork to the SCC Nursing Program Director at least one week prior to the testing date.
 Each of the designated testing dates can accommodate DSPS students in the computer lab by offering noise reduction headphones, a seat facing the wall, and the extra time required, which is determined by DSPS.
 Students with questions or concerns are encouraged to call (916) 558-2345 and schedule an appointment with the Program Director.